The X Factor (Greek TV series) series 5: Judges and presenters

 On 22 November 2016, series 4 judge Peggy Zina announced that she would not come back for another series on the judging panel.
 On 15 February 2017, it was confirmed that Giorgos Theofanous would not return as a judge.
 Thodoris Marantinis confirmed he was leaving the judging panel on 17 February 2017.
 After 5 days, it was confirmed that three new judges Babis Stokas, Giorgos Papadopoulos and Giorgos Mazonakis may come to join Tamta on the judging panel.

-In 9 March 2017, Sakis Rouvas 7 days after the final of The Voice of Greece where he was a coach of series 3 he confirmed that he would return to present for the fifth time The X Factor on Skai TV and Sigma TV.
+On 9 March 2017, Sakis Rouvas 7 days after the final of The Voice of Greece where he was a coach of series 3 he confirmed that he would return to present for the fifth time The X Factor on Skai TV and Sigma TV.
 On 26 December 2016 it was confirmed that Evangelia Aravani would return to present the backstage of The X Factor Live for the second time.